-Individual Landmarks or Landmark Sites, the following notice shall be given in addition to any other notice required by statute, by local regulation or ordinance to be given:
+In individual landmarks or Landmark Sites, the following notice shall be given in addition to any other notice required by statute, by local regulation or ordinance to be given:

-- (1) Notice of the hearing shall be posted conspicuously on the property for which the designation is proposed for fourteen (14) consecutive days immediately prior to the hearing. - (2) The hearing sign shall be constructed of durable material, shall be written in letters sufficiently large enough to be read from the public street and shall state the telephone number of the Preservation Board, and shall state the time, place and date of hearing. - (3) Notice of the hearing shall be given at least fourteen (14) days in advance of the hearing by certified mail, to an owner of every parcel of property adjoining the property for which the designation is proposed.
-It shall be the duty of the person or persons proposing the designation to furnish to the Preservation Board the names and addresses of the owners of all affected and adjoining property.
-Records maintained by the property valuation administrator may be relied upon to determine the identity and address of said owner. - 3B.63 At least thirty (30) days before its first public hearing on a designation the Preservation Board shall publish general guidelines that will apply landmarks and historic to Russellville districts and will assist owners in the preservation and rehabilitation of their property.
+(1) Notice of the hearing shall be posted conspicuously on the property for which the designation is proposed for 14 consecutive days immediately prior to the hearing

+(2) The hearing sign shall be constructed of durable material, shall be written in letters sufficiently large enough to be read from the public street, shall have the telephone number of the Preservation Board, and shall save the time place and date of hearing

+(3) Notice of the hearing shall be given at least 14 days in advance of the hearing by Certified Mail to an owner of every parcel of property adjoining the property for which the designation is proposed.
+It shall be the duty of the person or persons proposing the designation to furnish to the Preservation Board the names and addresses of the owners of all affected and adjoining property records maintained by the Property Valuation Administrator may be relied upon to determine the identity and address of said owner.

+3B.63 At least thirty (30) days before its first public hearing on a designation, the Preservation Board shall publish general guidelines that will apply to Russellville landmarks and historic districts and will assist owners in the preservation and rehabilitation of their property.
 The guidelines shall be submitted to the Russellville City Council for its approval.
-The general guidelines shall include the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings and other guidelines that will apply to all designated property in the City.
-Thirty (30) days before any public hearing the subject of which is the designation of a historic building the Preservation Board may adopt and publish additional guidelines that will supplement he general guidelines and will apply to the property under consideration if it is designated. guidelines shall not limit new construction to any one architectural style but shall seek to preserve the character and integrity of the landmark or the historic district.
-The guidelines shall suggest changes that would be appropriate for landmarks o for property in historic districts.
+The general guidelines shall include the Secretary of the Interior's Standards for Rehabilitation, Guidelines for Rehabilitating Historic Buildings, and other guidelines that will apply to all designated property in the City.
+Thirty (30) days before any public hearing, the subject of which is the designation of a historic building the Preservation Board may adopt and publish additional guidelines that will supplement the general guidelines and will apply to the property under consideration if it is designated.
+The guidelines shall not limit new construction to any one architectural style but shall seek to preserve the character and integrity of the landmark of the historic district.
+The guidelines shall suggest changes that would be appropriate for landmarks or for property in historic districts.
 After a designation the Preservation Board may expand or amend the guidelines it has adopted provided it holds a public hearing on the changes and submits the proposed changes to the City Council of Russellville for its approval.